 The Matching Process and Initial Contact with Your Mentor

 Students and alumni will be matched one-on-one based on commonalities listed in their ELM applications.
-Students are able to select how they would like to be matched with an alum e.g., career field, location, diversity, etc.
+Students are able to select how they would like to be matched with an alum e.g., career field, location, ethnicity, gender, etc.

 Once a match is made a notification email will be sent to the student including an overview of the mentor’s background and contact information.
 Students will receive their notification email no later than September 30.